Nordic kitchens: 6 rules to design a Nordic-style kitchen

-- Vinyl wallpaper to decorate the kitchen walls – one of the greatest Nordic-style decorative resources – vinyl wall decals, especially ones that are related to food or large-scale photomurals.
+- Vinyl wallpaper to decorate the kitchen walls – one of the greatest Nordic Kitchen decorative resources – vinyl wall decals, especially ones that are related to food or large-scale photomurals.
 It’s an ideal way to renew your kitchen’s look without getting wrapped up in never-ending renovations.

 - Focus on how complementary textiles featuring geometric prints with soft lines will enhance your color design using pastel tones.
-If you’re looking for contrast, use white on black on tableware, table runners, kitchen accessories, small appliances, etc. They will be your greatest allies in instilling personality and character to your Nordic-style kitchen.
+If you’re looking for contrast, use white on black on tableware, table runners, kitchen accessories, small appliances, etc. They will be your greatest allies in instilling personality and character to your Nordic Kitchen.

 - Don’t forget about organic elements such as branches and trunks with which you can create detailed layouts that provide great unicity and a natural and organic feel to your kitchen.